Cost-saving initiatives in business can help offset rising expenses or falling profits.

 Another major cost-trimming strategy is outsourcing.
 Outsourcing can help you reduce the costs of payroll, often one of the biggest expenses on business budgets.

-- Tasks which you could handle in-house but which could be handled more efficiently by outside specialists, such as fielding routine customer service calls
+- Tasks you could handle in-house but which could be handled more efficiently by outside specialists, such as fielding routine customer service calls

 Review your payroll costs and operational structure and seek to identify places where outsourcing might help you cut expenses.